 How does a portfolio help you get a job?

 A student’s learning journey and development throughout time are documented in a portfolio.
-Students acquire the skills of interest-based decision-making, curation, and recording.
 An e-portfolio has its own weight when applying for college or university admissions at a foreign institution.
 Learn more about the article on the importance of student portfolio to students.

 Students get to analyse and identify their strengths and weaknesses, which also gives an overview of their growth as a learner.
 One can also refer to it as a growth portfolio for students.
 A student portfolio is a powerful tool as students turn into candidates applying for higher education and job applications.